HenningFriedrichsen/Movingavg/README.md

 Python
 the choice of the assignment, i could have used a compiled language instead of a scripting language which would code checks for error in the compile step.

+# Next steps / Improvements
+request input
+- better input error handling.
+- expand to a matrix so multible graphs can be shown in the same chart.

+data cleaning
+- add a tolerance to remove wrong data

+averging calculation
+- right now 30 days means 30 points should be improved to mean calender days.
+- how to handle missing days for instance weekends, holidays or removed data.